pravega/flink-tools/README.md

 For simplicity, the current implementation assumes that events are UTF-8 strings such as CSV or JSON.
 When written to text files, each event will be followed by a new line.
+No other transformation is performed by this job.
 For binary events, you will need to customize the Flink job with the appropriate serialization classes.

 Flink offers many options for customizing the behavior when writing files.